 MYKITA was the first frame manufacturer to utilize Selective Laser Sintering techniques in the production of eyewear.
 MYLON frames materialize when the heat from a laser bonds particles of the powdered form of synthetic nylon polyamides.
 The process produces frames of extreme durability and lightness of weight.
 Unique colourations and textured surfaces are additional features of this collection.

-An elegant offering from Gold & Wood Eyepieces
+Wearable sculpture created by Gold & Wood Eyepieces

 Gold & Wood Eyepieces are another alternative to the conventionally constructed frames which inundate the market.
 Handcrafted in Luxembourg and available through Josephson Opticians since 1995, the collection has evolved through the merger of a tradition of fine craftsmanship with industrial innovation.